major-internaut/major-internaut/README.md

 **[*=] en-us**

 Greetings, hello, hi, etc. My name is Eduardo Giovannetti, known online as @major-internaut.
 I'm an amateur **HTML, JavaScript and CSS** programmer.
-Nothing too serious yet, although I want to make it my future career.
+Nothing too serious yet, although I do want to make it my future career.
-As of right now, I'm finishing highschool, so finding a job isn't my top priority at the moment.
+As of right now, I'm finishing highschool, so finding a job isn't my top priority.
 I speak English and Portuguese fluently.
 _______________________________________________________________________________________________________